PhiLhoSoft/css-in-js-perf-tests/README.md

 The fifth test aims to simulate a real world (simplified) application:

-- Flexbox for layout, which test the auto-prefixing capability (native or with an additional library);
+- Flexbox for layout, which test the auto-prefixing capability (native or with an additional library); also needs global styles (on `html` and `body` tags), so shows how they are managed: from "we don't care, put that in a regular stylesheet" to "globals are first-class citizens";
 - Use media query to change the layout for mobile;
-- Simulates an external library with its own CSS, with overrides from the library (globals), and potentially clashing class names;
+- Simulate an external library with its own CSS, with overrides from the CSS library (globals again), and potentially clashing class names;
-- Make a component with its own CSS, thus have several elements with same class;
+- Make a component with its own CSS, thus have several elements with same class, and isolate CSS;
 - Use extend and / or mixin, and variable usage;
 - Have same class names (for different styles) in various parts of the app;